-A penny for your thoughts.
-That’s right.
-It’s time for a little pillow talk, Italian style.
-And since any and all Italian conversations invariably lead back to food, let’s talk about the delicious, soft pillows that are ravioli.
+A penny for your thoughts… It’s time for a little pillow talk, Italian style.
+And since any and all Italian conversations lead back to food, let’s talk about the delicious, soft pillows that are ravioli.

-A ravioli by any other name would taste as sweet… Although the term ravioli is used broadly for stuffed pasta, the many names, shapes, and sizes change regionally.
-And so you need to navigate from agnolotti to anolini, from panzeroti to tortelli.
-It all depends on the locale, and then the filling and the shape… and of course, pride and popularity.
+A ravioli by any other name would taste as sweet… Although the term ravioli is used broadly for filled pasta, the many names, shapes, and sizes change regionally.
+From agnolotti to triangoli, from anolini to pansotti to tortellini, it all depends on the locale, and then the filling and the shape… and of course, local pride and custom.

-The ravioli in the photograph are ravioli a mezzaluna (half-moon), and are filled with ricotta and spinach, served in a butter sage sauce.
+The photograph shows ravioli a mezzaluna (half-moons) filled with ricotta and spinach.
+They’re served in a simple butter sage sauce.
 To be sure, you can buy decent ravioli at a good Italian market.
 Or you can spend a few hours making spectacular ravioli at home.
-I recruited my family and made a party out of it.
+I like to recruit my family and make a party out of it.

 Heat the butter in a skillet, add the sage and cook until the butter browns.